The Gist: A magnetic and delicious sports romance that breathes life into the bad boy trope.

 Refreshing the “Bad Boy” Trope

 The “bad boy” trope was done so well.
 Dominic’s character had depth – he was an asshole not just because of his tragic family history but also because of his relationship to football.
-Most Heroes in football sports romances attend a Divison I university on scholarship and are subsequently drafted onto a professional team.
-However, in Dominic’s case, he was on football team but also had to work to put himself through school.
-And, after graduation he went undrafted and was a walk-on which has serious job insecurity (he had to work twice as hard as his teammates to even be considered).
-I appreciated the nuance to Dominic’s characterization especially because his gruffness was juxtaposed so adorably by his absolute infatuation with Faith.
+Most Heroes in football sports romances attend a Division I university on scholarship and are drafted onto a professional team.
+Dominic was on the football team but also had to work to get himself through school.
+After graduation, he went undrafted and was a walk-on with serious job insecurity (he had to work twice as hard as his teammates to even be considered).
+I appreciated the nuance of Dominic’s characterization, especially because his gruffness was juxtaposed so adorably by his infatuation with Faith.

 Why Not 5-stars?

-Faith comes across as very privileged in The Lie… and even worse, she’s igorant about her privilege.
-It’s realistic as her step-mom is a billionaire but when her privilege became evident it was so cringy.
+Faith comes across as very privileged in The Lie, and even worse, she’s ignorant about her privilege.
+It’s realistic, as her stepmom is a billionaire, but when her privilege became evident, it was so cringy.
 Examples?
-Faith insinuates that Dominic has never worked hard at something and I was embarrassed for her.
-It came across as very insensitive considering she – and her children and their children – never needs to work a day in their lives.
+Faith insinuates that Dominic has never worked hard at something, and I was embarrassed for her.
+It came across as very insensitive, considering she—and her children and their children—never need to work a day in their lives.

-Also, Faith had the very juvenile tendency to generalize people.
-I think it’s her way of coping as a control freak but it came across as remarkably immature.
+Also, Faith had a very juvenile tendency to generalize people.
+I think it’s her way of coping as a control freak, but it came across as remarkably immature.
 Which leads me to a controversial opinion about the main conflict:

 I admit it got skeevy when Dominic gave Faith advice as the anonymous penpal about their relationship – with Faith not realizing she was speaking to her boyfriend.
 While his advice was “be honest”… Faith took it to be honest about her desires.
 Hence, the skeevy part.
 Also, I admit the honesty part is a double standard on Dominic’s part.